chrsjxn/chrsjxn-io/src/Markdown/AddingMarkdownToSvelte.md

 I've been manually building content with Svelte components, to get the look and feel I want on my site.
 And then I have to translate those posts into Markdown for posting elsewhere.

 So I'm going to build Markdown support for my Svelte site, starting with *this post*.
-I'll tell you how to add support to your Svelte site, and I'll compare the output on both platforms when I'm done!
+I'll tell you how I'm doing it if you want to add support to your Svelte site, and I'll compare the output on both platforms when I'm done!

 ## Adding `markdown-it`

-The first thing we want to do is add a library for Markdown parsing.
+The first thing we need to do is add a library for Markdown parsing.
 I'm going to use [`markdown-it`](https://github.com/markdown-it/markdown-it).
-It's seeing active development and the README has examples of rendering markdown in code, which I will need!
+It's seeing active development and the README has examples of rendering markdown in code, which will definitely help!

 ### Step 1: Installing dependencies

 `markdown-it` is an easy install via npm, but it does assume that you have a full node environment to fall back on.
-So I needed to install a few extra dependencies.
+So we need to install a few extra dependencies.

 ```bash
 npm install --save markdown-it punycode